 As if to make the point, within a fortnight of that conference, Harry Pollitt was himself in the dock, arrested and charged – along with eleven other communists – with seditious conspiracy under the Incitement to Mutiny Act of 1797.
 He received a 12-month sentence.

 Despite which, it’s still hard not to conclude that the snatching of Pollitt wasn’t the most serious of incidents.
-In Italy, Mussolini’s thugs were punishing their opponents by forcing them to drink a whole bottle of castor oil, resulting in a case of chronic diarrhoea that could incapacitate a man for a week.
+In Italy, Mussolini’s thugs were punishing their opponents by forcing them to drink a whole bottle of castor oil, resulting in chronic diarrhoea that could incapacitate a man for a week.
 In Britain, by contrast, the fascists rubbed mustard oil on their victim’s chest to ease his cough.
 A very British kidnapping.